krathanshetty/soc_simulation/README.md

-# 🚨 SOC Command Center Dashboard
+# 🚨 SOC Command Center Simulation Dashboard

-A real-time **Security Operations Center (SOC) Dashboard** that simulates, detects, and visualizes cybersecurity threats using a full-stack architecture.
+A real-time **Security Operations Center (SOC) Simulation Dashboard** that simulates, detects, and visualizes cybersecurity threats using a full-stack architecture.

 ---